-Robert Granadino drives the business vision, and leads development of market strategy and growth.
+Robert Granadino drives inteliGlas' technology and business vision, its market strategies, and growth perspectives.
 He has over 27 years of high tech experience as a businessman, entrepreneur, information technologist, industrial designer, and inventor.

 Granadino is prominent for his work in the internet broadband and wireless access business.
-An early leader at the pioneering internet service provider EarthLink, Granadino designed the build-out of the largest broadband network in the United States growing revenues from $0 to $225M in under three years with complete P&L responsibility.
+An early leader at the pioneering internet service provider EarthLink, Granadino designed the build-out of the largest broadband network in the US, growing revenues from its birth to $225M in under three years with total P&L responsibility for the business unit.

-Granadino has held executive leadership positions in sales, business development, and operations at cybersecurity giants Symantec Corporation and Fortinet Inc. In past positions, he has structured strategic partnerships generating revenues totaling in the billions of dollars with organizations such as Verizon, Comcast, Charter, Sprint, AT&T, Intel, IHG, and McDonald's.
-He has successfully led eight- and nine-figure sales channels with complete P&L responsibility.
+Granadino has held executive leadership positions in sales, business development, and operations at cybersecurity giants Symantec Corporation (now Broadcom and NortonLifeLock) and Fortinet.
+In previous management positions, he has structured strategic partnerships generating revenues totaling in the billions of dollars with organizations such as Verizon, Comcast, Charter, Sprint, AT&T, Intel, IHG, and McDonald's.
+He has successfully led nine-figure sales channels with full P&L responsibility.

-Granadino is a 9x US Patent recipient and named inventor for the intellectual property responsible for establishing the popular industry standard for computer ergonomic keyboards design engineering to address "carpal tunnel syndrome" in the workplace.
-His patent portfolio is listed in the top ten percent of cited patent prior art in the world, according to a 2011 Columbia University study.
-Granadino licensed the patented technology to industry leading manufactures such as Microsoft and Logitech for use in their keyboard designs.
+Granadino is a nine-time US Patent award recipient and named inventor for the intellectual property responsible for establishing the popular industry standard for the computer ergonomic keyboards design engineering addressing "carpal tunnel syndrome" in the workplace.
+According to a 2011 Columbia University study, his patent portfolio ranks among the top 10% of all cited patent prior art worldwide.
+Granadino licensed the patented technology to industry-leading brands such as Microsoft and Logitech for use in their keyboard designs.

-Granadino earned his B.A. from University of California, Berkeley with post-graduate work at the Wharton School and Haas School of Business.
+Granadino earned his BA from the University of California, Berkeley with post-graduate studies at The Wharton School and Haas School of Business.

-Elias Kaczer leads InteliGlas’ commercial real estate smart building platform architecture, hardware design and software development.
-He has over 25 years experience in software engineering, remote monitoring and Supervisory Control and Data Acquisition (SCADA) systems, cloud computing, and artificial intelligence.
+Kaczer has over 25 years experience in software engineering, remote monitoring & control technologies, and Supervisory Control and Data Acquisition (SCADA) systems.

-Kaczer is an innovative end-to-end product developer of the user experience and a full-stack engineer.
-He has designed real-time telemetry system for six of the Top 10 waste management companies in the US.
-He has held leadership roles in software programming and software engineering at UCLA Medical Center, Nestle, SCS Engineers, and Sun Microsystems.
+Kaczer is an elite Silicon Valley chief architect and end-to-end product developer of the user experience.
+He has designed real-time telemetry system for six of the Top 10 waste management companies in the US, and held leadership roles in software programming and engineering at UCLA's Medical Center, Nestle, SCS Engineers, and Sun Microsystems.

-Kaczer was the leader of the software development team for environmental engineering at SCS Engineers, and awarded "Top of Field" in McGraw Hill’s Engineering News Record for his innovative remote monitoring & control technologies for the environmental and solid waste industries.
+Kaczer led the software development team for environmental engineering at SCS Engineers, and achieved the recognition of "Top of Field" in McGraw Hill’s Engineering News Record for his innovative remote monitoring & control technologies in the environmental and solid waste industry.

-Kaczer is an alumnus of the University of California, Los Angeles (UCLA) studying Biochemistry at the David Geffen School of Medicine.
-He is certified in SCADA systems, security, analytics and programming.
+Kaczer is an alumnus of the University of California, Los Angeles (UCLA) studying biochemistry and bioinformatics at the David Geffen School of Medicine.
+He is Ignition Gold Certified in SCADA systems, security, and analytics through Inductive Automation.